Searching for a reliable Traditional Chinese Medicine (TCM) clinic in Singapore?

 This treatment works by applying pressure to acupoints, meridians, and groups of muscles or nerves.
-This is to remove blockage that prevent the flow or circulation of Qi and blood.
-Generally, a Tui Na session will last between 15- 60 minutes.
+This is to remove blockages that prevent the flow or circulation of Qi and blood.
+Generally, a Tui Na session will last between 15-60 minutes.

 The exact duration for the treatment may differ.
-It's determined by the complexity or severity of a patient’s conditions as well as their treatment needs.
-If you feel little sore for a day or two following a session, it is completely normal.
+It is determined by the complexity or severity of a patient’s conditions as well as their treatment needs.
+If you feel a little sore for a day or two following a session, it is completely normal.

 - Scraping or “Gua Sha”

 The physician uses a scraping tool to scrape the skin according to the direction of the blood flow.
 This is done by applying friction in repeated even strokes on the skin, over the area where muscles are tense or tight.
-Bruises will appear in the applied areas and usually fade off and disappear within 2-4 days.
+Bruises will appear in the applied areas and usually fade off and disappear within two to four days.

-How does a TCM clinic decide on the best treatment options for you?
+How does a TCM physician decide on the best treatment options for you?

-TCM physician adopts a holistic approach in diagnosing a disease.
-We'll first assess your unique body constitution and the disease syndrome.
+TCM physicians adopt a holistic approach in diagnosing a disease.
+We will first assess your unique body constitution and the disease syndrome.
 Then, we are able to suggest the best treatment option for you.

 For instance, we will recommend acupuncture and herbal medication for patients with migraines.

-However, if you have low blood pressure and is experiencing on that day, we will not recommend acupuncture.
-Reason being, acupuncture promotes the circulation of Qi and blood.
-This might aggravate the giddiness caused by the low blood pressure.
+However, if you have low blood pressure and are experiencing any giddiness on that day, we will not recommend acupuncture.
+This is because acupuncture promotes the circulation of Qi and blood.
+This might aggravate the giddiness caused by low blood pressure.

 How can you find the best TCM clinic in Singapore for your needs?

 To me, there is no “best” TCM clinic.
-What you need is to find a registered physician that you are comfortable with.
-When you feel at ease, you are then able communicate freely with the physician about your pains and discomfort.
+What you need is to find a registered physician whom you are comfortable with.
+When you feel at ease, you are then able to communicate freely with the physician about your pains and discomfort.